Last Updated on August 22, 2019 by Mark Ferguson

 The video below goes over why most people never invest in real estate.

 One of the greatest advantages of rental properties is they are easy to leverage, which means finance.
 Most banks will require at least 20% down when you finance a rental property, but it is possible to buy rentals with less money down.
 You can buy as an owner occupant then turn the property into a rental later on, or you can house hack or use the BRRR method.
-I talk about all of these techniques and more in my article how to buy an investment with no money down.

 When you use leverage to buy a rental, you are able to buy an expensive asset with less money than the asset costs.
 If you buy a $100,000 house with a $20,000 down payment (there will be more costs), a 5% increase in value does not equal a 5% increase in your investment.
 It equals a 25% increase in your investment because you only invested $20,000…not $100,000.

 It is true that real estate does not always outperform the stock market when you compare the average increase of the stock market to the average increase of the housing market.
 That assumes you pay cash for rentals and are not financing them.
 It is also much harder to leverage stocks, and you can leverage a much smaller percentage of the investment.

 Another great advantage to rentals properties is cash flow or the income you make every month after paying all expenses.
 Even when you have a mortgage, a good rental property will produce cash flow every month.
 On the residential rental properties I bought, I would make from $400 to $500 per month in cash flow after paying for property taxes, insurance, mortgage payment, property management, maintenance, and vacancies.
 Many people will forget to include maintenance and vacancy costs because you do not have them every month, but they will come into play eventually and need to be accounted for.